Jiangmanrui/DRL-STAF/README.md

 # DRL-STAF

-This repository contains the code and data for **"DRL-STAF: A Deep Reinforcement Learning Framework for State-aware Forecasting of Complex Multivariate Hidden Markov Process"**.
+This repository contains the code and data for **"DRL-STAF: A Deep Reinforcement Learning Framework for State-Aware Forecasting of Complex Multivariate Hidden Markov Processes"**.

 ## Repository Structure